Skip to content

 Sturgeon roe or black caviar has wonderful taste properties.
 You can think about what they consist of and which factors contribute to a fantastic taste experience.
 Fat is a flavor enhancer and the fat content in storm is usually between 10% - 15% depending on the stage of maturity.
 By comparison, the fat content in roe is just over 2%.

 It is also considered in the industry that the flavors get better with age.
-Rum or caviar from a young fish is therefore not considered quite as good as rum from an older fish that has produced a harvest before.
+Roe or caviar from a young fish is therefore not considered quite as good as roe from an older fish that has produced a harvest before.
 There is something to it, but the individual genetics in combination with water and feed play a bigger role.

 Finally, the ripening time in the can has a big impact.
 Just as a red wine should be aged in barrels for a long time, the caviar must be allowed to mature for a couple of weeks at least.
 And the experience at Arctic Roe is that the flavors get better the longer the caviar is stored, even if they "level out" in the end.
 If the can is stored for a very long time, you can imagine that the properties will start to deteriorate.